craigjbass/Hackney_Repairs_API/README.md

 To serve the application, run it using your IDE of choice.
 We've Visual Studio CE on Mac.

-The test suite depends on a local version of Universal Housing, to simulate the legacy data source.
-To bring this up, run the following.
-You can then run the tests using the test explorer in your IDE.

 ```sh
 $ docker run -it --rm repairs-api dotnet HackneyRepairs.dll
 ```